numericalalgorithmsgroup/pybobyqa/README.rst

 If you use Py-BOBYQA's global optimization heuristic, please cite the above and also

-Cartis, C., Roberts, L. and Sheridan-Methven, O., Escaping local minima with derivative-free methods: a numerical investigation, technical report, University of Oxford, (2018).
+Cartis, C., Roberts, L. and Sheridan-Methven, O., Escaping local minima with derivative-free methods: a numerical investigation, Optimization, (2021).

 Requirements
 ------------